 Rising life expectancy, housing supply shortage and stamp duty dissuading downsizing are all known issues affecting the residential UK property market.
 So the middle generation are getting cash calls from both sides: to help their Millennial children with a deposit to get them on the housing ladder, plus the potential for substantial care costs for their own parents.
 Hence the renewed focus on equity release mortgages over the past few years, where retired homeowners can afford the lifestyle they seek, undertake home improvements, help out the grandchildren or simply get their finances in better order, without the catch-22 of downsizing.

-Equity release mortgage are historically split into two types, both targeted for later-life homeowners (typically 55+ years) and guarantee customers can stay in their home rent-free until death or move to a care home, when the property will be sold:
+Equity release schemes are historically split into two types, both targeted for later-life homeowners (typically 55+ years) and guarantee customers can stay in their home rent-free until death or move to a care home, when the property will be sold:

 Historically the lifetime mortgage market has been more popular than the home reversion market and the recent changes in regulation for RIOs are set to take that dynamic one step further.
 One of the key drivers behind the recent renaissance of the lifetime market is the move to substantially more customer-friendly features of many products: